-Letters to Elmhurst Art Museum from Visitors of PRESENCE
+Letters to Elmhurst Art Museum from Visitors of PRESENCE, and Polarity

 "I cannot begin to express the gratitude I feel.
 I am absolutely speechless.
 This is without a doubt THE BEST ART EXHIBIT THAT I HAVE EVER SEEN IN MY ENTIRE LIFE.
 I say that in all caps because to the core of my being I know that it is true.
 I have been to many museums in Cairo, Paris, Bogota, London, Berlin, Santa Fe, L.A., Rome, Beijing, Washington D.C., Manila, Amman, Houston, Jerusalem, and this is the cream of the crop.
 Your pieces took me back to my childhood, and childlike perception of the world.
 As I was when I was a child I am filled with wonder.
 Thank you for making wonder a little more tangible."